 Best new artists: W H Lung

-This somewhat mystifying and lowkey Manchester collective (named after a Chinese restaurant) popped up on the summer festival circuit after forming in 2016.
-A fog of moody intensity surrounds their live performance, their dense and slightly sinister muscular psychy numbers.
-Live, this band should only be witnessed through a haze of smoke machine.
-They’ve put a raft of northerly gigs on their agenda with new offering WANT recently appearing on Spotify.
-Their festival appearances indicate W H Lung already have a wealth of material so let’s hope there’s an album on the way soon.
+This somewhat mystifying and low key Manchester collective (named after a Chinese restaurant) popped up on the summer festival circuit after forming in 2016.
+A fog of moody intensity suffuses their live performance and enhances their dense and slightly sinister, muscular psychy numbers.
+They’ve put a raft of northerly gigs on their agenda with new offering Want recently appearing.
+The band’s festival appearances indicate W H Lung already have a wealth of material so let’s hope there’s an album on the way soon.
 Look out for W H Lung in 2018.

 Best festival set: Rogue Emperor